Skip to content

 • 4.3 We set cookie token with the value of session

-• 4.4 We append secret to cookie to add hash attacker from tampering with the cookie
+• 4.4 We append secret to cookie to add hash and block an attacker from tampering with the cookie

 TIP

-As we are using an in-memory store, the data are wipe out every reload or everytime we edit the code.
+As we are using an in-memory store, the data are wiped out every reload or every time we edit the code.

 We will fix that in the later part of the tutorial.

-Now if we want to check if user is signed in, we could check for value of token cookie and check with the `session store.
+Now if we want to check if a user is signed in, we could check for value of token cookie and check with the session store.

 Reference Model

-However, we can recognize that both /sign-in and /sign-up both share same body model.
+However, we can recognize that both /sign-in and /sign-up both share the same body model.

 Instead of copy-pasting the model all over the place, we could use a reference model to reuse the model by specifying a name.